TrevorBushnell/STEM-Notes/CPSC324 Big Data Analytics/README.md

   * CPUs, memory, disks all shared
   * can still leverage some parallelism if multiple CPUs/cores...
     * focus is on *course-grained parallelism*
-* *shared memory:* many processors share same memory and disks
+* *shared memory:* many processors share same memory
   * implies high-end servers
   * most data systems are not built for this
 * *shared nothing:* each node is a separate machine with NO shared storage